FourjsGenero/ex_redasterix/README.md

 </p>

 * Adding a style to indicate that a field is mandatory.
-A strength of this approach is that it does effect the geometry.
+A strength of this approach is that it does not effect the geometry.
 A weakness is that it is not suitable for all GUI widgets.
-For instance a COMBOBOX maynot allow you to change the background colour.
+For instance a COMBOBOX may not allow you to change the background colour.
 If we had access to more GUI properties such as backgroundImage or border colour, then this approach might come into play more.

 <p align="center">
 <img alt="Style Screenshot" src="https://user-images.githubusercontent.com/13615993/27722006-9aca150e-5db8-11e7-8556-0f330f466bba.png" width="400" />